What is Stress Fracture

 - Excessive force through abnormal bone e.g. Osteoporosis

 Stress fractures commonly occur in the weight-bearing bones of the lower leg and foot.
-Track and field athletes are particularly susceptible to stress fractures, but anyone can experience a stress fracture.
+Track and field athletes are particularly susceptible to stress fractures, but anyone can experience it.

 - Metatarsal (Foot)